 I consider myself a man of peace.
 I am equally comfortable in Russia and in America.

 The only reason I left my country five years ago was that I wanted new experiences.
-I believe that a person knows himself best when he learns the world, so multifaceted and many-sided.
+I think a person gets to know himself best when he learns the world, such a multifaceted and many-sided one.
 Getting to know other cultures, you get to know yourself more.
-Therefore, it is now interesting for me to travel in general not only around the States, but also around the world.
+Therefore, it is now interesting for me to travel not only around the States, but around the world.
 And then we will see.